 Air France has offered six non-stop weekly flights to Panama City from Paris-Charles de Gaulle, since November 2015.

 French cooperation with Panama is part of our cooperation in the region, the two main priorities of which are a focus on security, governance and human rights and an outreach policy based on educational, linguistic and university and scientific cooperation.

 The French cultural network consists of a secondary school (Lycée Paul Gauguin, 383 students) and two Alliances Françaises, in Panama City and in David, province of Chiriqui, totalling 1000 students).
 In June 2012, an Additional Protocol was signed to the 1967 Agreement on Cultural, Technical and Scientific Cooperation between France and Panama.
-This text made it possible to sort out the legal situation of the Lycée’s teaching staff, by way of derogation from the Panamanian law limiting the number of foreign employees in a company at 10%, and to formalize recognition of the Lycée Paul Gauguin by the Government of Panama.
+This text made it possible to put the employment situation of the teaching staff of the Lycée in order, by way of derogation from the Panamanian law limiting to 10% the share of foreign employees in a company, and to formalize the recognition of the Lycée Paul Gauguin by the Government of Panama.

 France and Panama are also cooperating on vocational training: together, they are developing initial and continuous training for technicians and engineers in several fields, including rail maintenance, energy, construction and public works.
 To this end, in January 2015 a French expert from the Ministry of National Education, Higher Education and Research was posted to the Panamanian Ministry of Education.